An alternative approach to train neural networks using monotone variational inequality: Introduction

 \section{Introduction}

-Neural network (NN) training \citep{Duchi2010AdaptiveSM,pmlr-v28-sutskever13,Kingma2015AdamAM,Ioffe2015BatchNA} is the essential process in the study of deep models.
-Optimization guarantee for training loss as well as generalization error have been obtained with over-parametrized networks \citep{neyshabur2014search,mei2018mean,arora2019exact,arora2019fine,allen2019convergence,du2019gradient}.
+Neural Network (NN) training \citep{Duchi2010AdaptiveSM,pmlr-v28-sutskever13,kingma2014adam,Ioffe2015BatchNA} is the essential process in the study of deep models.
+Optimization guarantee for training loss, as well as generalization error, have been obtained with over-parameterized networks \citep{neyshabur2014search,mei2018mean,arora2019exact,arora2019fine,allen2019convergence,du2019gradient}.
 However, due to the inherent non-convexity of loss objectives, theoretical developments are still diffused and lag behind the vast empirical successes.

 Recently, the seminal work \citep{VI_est} presented a somehow surprising result that some non-convex issues can be circumvented in special cases by problem reformulation.
-In particular, it was shown that when estimating the parameters of the generalized linear models (GLM), instead of minimizing a least-square loss function, which leads to a non-convex optimization problem, and thus no guarantees can be obtained for global convergence nor model recovery, one can reformulate the problem as solving an monotone variational inequality (MVI), a general form of convex optimization.
-The reformulation through MVI leads to strong performance guarantees and computationally efficient procedures.
+In particular, it was shown that when estimating the parameters of the GLM, instead of minimizing a least-square loss function, which leads to a non-convex optimization problem, no guarantees can be obtained for global convergence nor model recovery, one can reformulate the problem as solving a monotone VI, a general form of convex optimization.
+The reformulation through monotone VI leads to performance guarantees and computationally efficient procedures.

-In this paper, inspired by \citep{VI_est} and the fact that certain GLM (such as logistic regression) can be viewed as the simplest neural network with only one layer, we consider a new scheme for neural network training based on MVI.
-This is a drastic departure from the widely used gradient descent algorithm for neural network training --- we replace the gradient of a loss function with a carefully constructed monotone operator.
-The benefits of such an approach include (i) in special cases (one input layer networks), we can establish strong training and prediction guarantees -- see Section \ref{sec:guarantee}; (ii) for general cases, through extensive numerical studies on synthetic and real-data in Section \ref{sec:expr_main}, we demonstrate the faster convergence to a local solution by our approach relative to gradient descent in a comparable setup.
+In this paper, inspired by \citep{VI_est} and the fact that certain GLM (such as logistic regression) can be viewed as a layer in neural networks, we consider a new scheme for neural network training based on monotone VI.
+Our approach is a drastic departure from the widely used gradient descent algorithm for neural network training --- we replace the gradient of a loss function with a constructed monotone operator to achieve faster convergence, which we demonstrate empirically, and further guaranteed convergence in some special cases, such as one layer neural network or fine-tuning the last layer of a neural network.